But what is Arc in Rust and how to use it with rust traits

 Implementing the Trait for a Struct

-Next, let’s create a simple struct and implement the Printable trait for it.
+Next, let’s create a simple struct and implement the trait for it.

 struct MyData {